Radiohead’s Jonny Greenwood asks for music to be removed from Melania movie

 Hilton continues: “Melania spends most scenes playing a staged version of herself, and shots of the first lady are composed with all the deliberateness Ratner brought to his work on X-Men: The Last Stand.
 This is somewhere between reality TV and pure fiction.”

-In recent years, Greenwood has been more active film composer than as a rock musician, writing or contributing to the scores for 12 films, including One Battle After Another, There Will Be Blood, and Liquorice Pizza.
+In recent years, Greenwood has been a more active film composer than rock musician, writing or contributing to the scores for 12 films, including One Battle After Another, There Will Be Blood and Liquorice Pizza.

 Phantom Thread received six Oscar nominations, including best original score.